 As we've seen leaf mold, have you ever heard about:

-Root Fungi...
-Mycorrhizal Fungi?
+Root Fungi... or Mycorrhizal Fungi?

 Adding a scoop of this can significantly increase the varieties of effective micro-organisms for explosive root growth & biomass increase.